open-voip-alliance/Android-VoIP-Lib/README.md

  - callUpdated
  - error

-All of these methods will provide a Call object, listening to these methods is the only way to obtain a call object so actions can be performed on it.
+All of these methods will provide a Call object.
+Listening to these methods is the only way to obtain a call object so actions can be performed on it.

 ### Outgoing call